Burning of the Custom House: The attack

 In the early afternoon of 25 May 1921, roughly 120 non-uniformed IRA Volunteers began to gather around the Custom House in groups of twos and threes.
 75 percent of those involved belonged to the 2nd Battalion of the Dublin Brigade under Tom Ennis.
 Only a minority of them were experienced guerrilla fighters and they were armed only with pistols and a limited amount of ammunition.
 At 1 p.m., they rushed the Custom House and overpowered the police guard.
 A lorry pulled-up outside the building with tins of petrol and bales of cotton, which were then sprinkled throughout the building.
 The IRA Volunteers herded all the staff into the main hall.
 The caretaker of the building (Francis Davis) was shot dead when he tried to call the police.

 However, at about 1.10pm, a watching policeman notified British forces and 60 Auxiliaries in three lorries and an armored car quickly arrived on the scene.
 IRA Volunteers from the 1st, 3rd and 4th battalions were positioned outside the building to stop the enemy from approaching.

 Four Auxiliaries were wounded in a gun battle with one of these IRA protection teams outside the building.
 Other Auxiliaries fired into the building with rifles and Lewis machine guns, exchanging fire with the IRA fighters inside.
 A number of IRA Volunteers and civilians were killed or wounded by the Auxiliaries.
 As fighting raged outside, IRA Volunteers inside the building were ordered to set it alight.

 The ammunition of the IRA Volunteers quickly ran out and the firefight ended within 30 minutes.
 Some Volunteers were shot as they tried to run away.
 Tom Ennis, in command of the operation, escaped but was hit twice in the leg.
 Many others were arrested along with civilians as they came out of the now burning Custom House with their hands up.
 The Fire Brigade, which had been delayed from responding by other IRA companies in the city, arrived too late to put out the fire.

+17 year old Daniel 'Dan' Head was shot after throwing a hand grenade at an Auxiliary lorry which resulted in casualties.

 British military forces composed of units from the Wiltshire Regiment arrived and took over the operation from the Auxiliaries at this point.
 A total of 111 people were arrested, of whom 70–80 were IRA members.